Alejogb1/job-board/blog-data/how-to-access-a-kubernetes-service-via-api-in-cloud-composer.md

 id: "how-to-access-a-kubernetes-service-via-api-in-cloud-composer"
 ---

-alright, so accessing a kubernetes service from within a cloud composer environment, i've been there, done that, got the t-shirt, and probably even debugged the dag late into the night. it's not exactly straightforward, but definitely doable once you grasp a few core concepts.
+, so accessing a kubernetes service from within a cloud composer environment, i've been there, done that, got the t-shirt, and probably even debugged the dag late into the night. it's not exactly straightforward, but definitely doable once you grasp a few core concepts.

 the crux of the matter is that composer, while running in google kubernetes engine (gke), doesn't automatically expose the kubernetes cluster’s apiserver to your dags. it's all about security and isolation, which is honestly a good thing but it does make our lives a little more complicated.